Funerals and reducing the spread of COVID-19

 For more information on these provisions, visit the WA Government website.

-For more information on social distancing requirements, visit the WA Government website.
+For more information on physical distancing requirements, visit the WA Government website.

 Travelling to funerals

-The State Government has introduced restrictions on travel into and within Western Australia to help reduce the spread of COVID-19.
+The State Government has introduced restrictions on travel into Western Australia to help reduce the spread of COVID-19.

-Travelling into Western Australia and travelling between a number of regions within Western Australia has been prohibited, except in certain circumstances.
+Travelling into Western Australia is prohibited, except in certain circumstances.

-A person travelling to Western Australia or travelling between different regions within which restrictions may still be enforceable in Western Australia to attend a funeral, can be exempt from the travel restrictions on compassionate grounds.
+A person travelling to Western Australia may be exempt from the travel restrictions on compassionate grounds.

 For more information on these travel restrictions, visit the WA Government website.